ywl-phil2/KringleCon2022/Burning Ring of Fire.md

 	};

 ```
-8. We resubmit our wallet and proof, pause the function in the debugger so we can add our root, and receive response.
+8. We resubmit our wallet and proof, pause the function in the debugger so we can swap in our root value for the hardcoded one, and receive this response.
 ```
 Success!
 You are now the proud owner of BSRS Token #<Some Token>.
 You can find more information at https://boredsporcrowboatsociety.com/TOKENS/<Token>, or check it out in the gallery!
 ```